Master of Science in Law (M.S.L.)

 LAW 131 | Torts | 4 |

-Elective Courses - Organized by Concentration | ||
+Elective Courses - LAW, MSL, PUB courses or see concentrations | ||

-Students may elect to choose from a variety of courses, and to customize their course selections to meet their interests and career goals.
-The lists below, organized by concentration, are just an example of courses students may wish to enroll in.
-Please note that some electives are not offered every year.
-Please be sure check the academic schedule for a current list of offerings. |
+Students may elect to choose from a variety of courses, and to customize their course selections to meet their interests and career goals. |

 LAW 212 | Intro. to Legal Analysis | 2 |